How cycling in Trentino-Alto Adige could look like.

 Photo:

 Various long-distance cycle routes pass through the valleys of Trentino and Alto Adige.
 There is the Ciclopista del Sole, which is part of the EuroVelo 7, an ambitious route slicing north-south through all of Europe.
 Its Italian section, not surprisingly, leads to Rome, and beyond.
-The Romans also built the first road across the Alps, Via Claudia Augusta, which will take you north to and or south to Veneto or Verona and the Po.
-From here, you can continue to the EuroVelo 8, which runs close to the Mediterranean coast from to Cyprus.
+The Romans also built the first road across the Alps, Via Claudia Augusta, which will take you south to Veneto or Verona and the Po.
+From here, you can continue to the EuroVelo 8, which runs close to the Mediterranean coast to Cyprus.

 Featured long-distance routes